dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - The above framework is tested with adaptive testing, injecting controlled failures to validate the system’s reasoning This is where the code is edited to real world scenarios.

+### Whitelist extensibility to other package managers and command types (wrapper design):

-- During failure analysis and negative testing: added a strace whitelist for bash and bash like commands.
+During failure analysis and negative testing: added a strace whitelist for bash and bash like commands.
 This effectively create a stderr channel flow using an strace wrapper around these types of commands that lack native stderr output.
 This enables failure filtering for these types of commands.
 The prototype is working very well.
 There will be a wrapper function, and pre-processing of known bash and bash like commands so that the user does not have to manually apply strace to these types of commands.
 It will be automatically done.

 The last changes are with making the whitelist extensible to other package managerslike yum, dnf, and apk